amurrell/quick-laravel-guide/PROJECT-README.md

 ### Install Command Options

-An admin should tell you these options or edit this readme with the specific choices made to initalize this project.
+A project admin should tell you these options or edit this readme with the specific choices made to initalize this project.

 However, you can use any of these options, together, or seperate.